eecs110/spring2020/pages/_assignments/hw1.md

 ## What to Submit
-Please submit your main.py file, that includes code that successfully implements the nine exercises listed in Step 3 (from Heinold book).
-Before each exercise, use comments to indicate the number of the exercise that your code corresponds to.
+Please submit your main.py file, that includes code that successfully implements the nine exercises listed above (which come from the Heinold book).
+Before each exercise, use comments (or keep the existing ones) to indicate the number of the exercise that your code corresponds to.